mendix/docs/content/en/docs/appstore/modules/mendix-feedback.md

 {{% alert color="info" %}}
 This document is for the Mendix Feedback module, compatible with Studio Pro 9.18.6 and above.

 ⚠ If you are using the deprecated Mendix Feedback widget (compatible with Studio Pro 8.6.0 and above), see the [Legacy Mendix Feedback Widget Documentation](#legacy-feedback-docs) sections below.
-We recommend you use the newer Mendix Feedback module, as the deprecated Feedback widget will no longer receive regular updates.
+Mendix recommends using the newer Mendix Feedback module, as the deprecated Feedback widget will no longer receive regular updates.
 {{% /alert %}}

 {{% alert color="warning" %}}